 It is the law that all gas appliances are installed by a competent person, ie CORGI registered personnel, in accordance with the following recommendations:-

 Current Gas Safety (Installation and Use) Regulations

-All relevant Building Regulations issued by the Department of the Environment
+All current Building Regulations issued by the Department of the Environment, i.e. Approved Document L1.

 Building Standards (Scotland) (Consolidation) Regulations issued by the Scottish Development Department